 |Australian troops (note the kangaroo pictures) with captured Italian tanks watching the burning of Tobruk, January 1941.|

 Royal Navy 234 ton minesweeping trawler Luda Lady hits a mine and sinks in the Humber.
 Everybody survives.
-Also sunk nearby is 810 ton tug HMS St. Cyrus.
-Some reports say everyone survives, others that most or all of the crew perishes.
+Also sunk nearby is 810-ton tug HMS St. Cyrus.
+Some reports say everyone survives, others that most or all of the crew perish.

 Kriegsmarine torpedo boat T-1 runs aground off Kristiansand and requires extensive repairs, though the ship can still make way.
 The repairs take until July.

-Convoy OB 277 departs from Liverpool, Convoy FS 392 departs from Methil, onvoy FS 393 is cancelled, Convoy SC 20 departs from Halifax.
+Convoy OB 277 departs from Liverpool, Convoy FS 392 departs from Methil, Convoy FS 393 is canceled, Convoy SC 20 departs from Halifax.